F5Networks/f5-azure-arm-templates/supported/cluster/3nic/existing_stack/README.md

 ## Introduction

-This solution uses an ARM template to launch a single NIC deployment of a cloud-focused BIG-IP VE in Microsoft Azure.
+This solution uses an ARM template to launch a three NIC deployment of a cloud-focused BIG-IP VE in Microsoft Azure.
 Traffic flows from the BIG-IP VE to the application servers.
-This is the standard Cloud design where the compute instance of F5 is running with a single interface, where both management and data plane traffic is processed.
-This is a traditional model in the cloud where the deployment is considered one-armed.
+This is the standard "on-premise like" cloud design where the compute instance of F5 is running with a management, front-end application traffic(Virtual Server) and back-end application interface.

-**Networking Stack Type:** This solution deploys into a new networking stack, which is created along with the solution.
+**Networking Stack Type:** This template deploys into an existing networking stack; the networking infrastructure must be available prior to deploying.
+See the [Template Parameters Section](#template-parameters) for required networking objects.

 ## Prerequisites and configuration notes
   - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See https://support.f5.com/csp/article/K2873 for details.